-Below is a list of our technologies available for license or joint development.
-This is just a flavour of the research going on at the university as we are constantly discussing new technologies with our researchers.
+See our list of our technologies available for license or joint development.
+This is just a flavour of the research going on at the University as we are constantly discussing new technologies with our researchers.

 If you don’t see what you are looking for please feel free to contact with the Technology Transfer team on +44 (0)1483 683670 or firstname.lastname@example.org.

 These radiation-grafted anion-exchange membranes are available to purchase (the exact chemistry supplied can be discussed at the time of purchase).
 The membranes can be used in electrochemical devices such as alkaline membrane fuel cells.
 They are supplied in the chlorine anion forms and are at least 20 cm x 25 cm in area.
 They can be provided at either 30 ± 5, 55 ± 10 or 90 ± 10 μm thickness when fully hydrated.
 The ion-exchange capacities of these anion-exchange membranes are typically 2.0 ± 0.5 mequiv /g and the actual value of the ion-exchange capacity of the membranes supplied can be provided on request.
 The colour of the membranes are white to light brown and they may emit a mild amine (rotten fish) odour.
 The membranes are insoluble in all common solvents including water and can be converted into other anion forms.

 The detailed chemistry and other basic physical properties of these classes of anion-exchange membrane can be found in Wang et al., Green Chemistry 2017, volume 19, pages 831-843, and Wang et al., Journal of Materials Chemistry 2018, volume 6, pages 15404 - 15412 (freely available under a CC-BY licence).